Support Andean bear conservation

 Andean bears are the only surviving species of bear native to South America, and the last remaining of the short-faced bears in the world.

 Donate NowHabitat loss has made this elusive bear vulnerable in the wild.
-As a founding member of Andean Bear Conservation Alliance, the Zoo has worked with field scientist Isaac Goldstein for more than 10 years to create and implement tools and programs to monitor bear populations.
-These methods are now being used in 15 protected areas and are the national standard in the Colombian National Park System.
+The Zoo’s Andean Bear Conservation Alliance (ABCA), and ABCA field scientists Isaac Goldstein and Robert Marquez, have been working for more than 12 years to create and implement tools and programs that monitor bear populations and habitats and promote Andean bear conservation.
+ABCA monitoring methods are now being used in 15 protected areas throughout the Andean bear range and are the national standard in the National Park Systems of Colombia and Peru.

 Andean bears are the only surviving species of bear native to South America, and the last remaining of the short-faced bears in the world.
-Populations throughout their range are vulnerable due to habitat loss and conflict with humans.
-Experts predict that that Andean bears will be considered endangered in the next 20 years.
-Research on bear distribution and numbers is needed to design effective conservation strategies for this threatened species.
+Populations throughout their range are vulnerable due to habitat loss and the challenge of coexisting with humans.
+Experts predict that Andean bears will be considered endangered in the next 20 years.
+Research on bear distribution, threats, and remaining habitat is needed to design effective conservation strategies for this threatened species.

-As a founding member of Andean Bear Conservation Alliance (ABCA), the Zoo has worked with field scientist Isaac Goldstein for more than 10 years to create and implement tools and programs to monitor bear populations.
-ABCA is a partnership initiative of the Wildlife Conservation Society (WCS) and Cleveland Metroparks Zoo, in collaboration with other partners working to create range-wide conservation plans for the Andean bear.
+The Zoo’s Andean Bear Conservation Alliance (ABCA) and ABCA field scientists Isaac Goldstein and Robert Marquez have been working for more than 12 years to create and implement tools and programs that monitor bear populations and habitats and promote Andean bear conservation.
+ABCA is a partnership initiative that includes Cornell University, the IUCN Bear Specialist Group, National Natural Parks of Colombia (PARQUES), the National Service of Protected Natural Areas Peru (SERNANP), the Wildlife Conservation Society (WCS) and other partners working together to create and strategically implement monitoring programs and range-wide conservation plans for the Andean bear.

 Join our efforts to secure a future for Andean bears.